Zheng-Meng/Reservoir-Computing-and-Hyperparameter-Optimization/README.md

 As can be seen in the figure above, the reservoir computer gave us satisfactory performance on both short-term and long-term prediction.
 Note that the Lorenz system prediction is a relatively simple task so we choose a small network, and choose hyperparameters randomly.

 We use **RMSE** (root-mean-square error) and **DV** (deviation value) to evaluate the performance of short- and long-term prediction, respectively.
-We define the DV calculation as follows: we place a uniform grid in a 2-d subspace with cell size $\Delta=0.05$, count the number of trajectory points in each cell for both the true and predicted attractors in a fixed time interval, and the DV is:
+We define the DV calculation (see our work at the end) as follows: we place a uniform grid in a 2-d subspace with cell size $\Delta=0.05$, count the number of trajectory points in each cell for both the true and predicted attractors in a fixed time interval, and the DV is:

 $${\rm DV} = \sum_{i=1}^{m_x} \sum_{j=1}^{m_y} \sqrt{(f_{i,j} - \hat{f}_{i, j})^2 },$$